howtographql/howtographql/content/frontend/react-urql/6-more-mutations-and-queries.md

 <Instruction>

-Let's add our new `Search` route to the app.
-Open `App.js` and update the routes to include it:
+Add a new `/search` route to the app.
+Open `App.js` and update the routes to include the `Search` component:

 ```js{9,20}(path=".../hackernews-react-urql/src/components/App.js")
 import React from 'react'